AliGhaffarian/university_thingies/research_and_presentation/1_solving_rstcon_d1n0p13v3.md

 DNP3 is a protocol for
 transmission of data from point A to point B using serial and IP
 communications.
 It has been used primarily by utilities such as
-the electric and water companies, but it functions well for other areas
+the electric and water companies, but it functions well for other areas.

 ### A High-Level Overview of DNP3